★★★★

 'What We Do' Main Pages:

-Worldwide Rotary supports dozens of projects - the most long lasting & ambitious is the project to eradicate polio – now endemic in just two countries.
-We also have projects in Ghana & India supporting schools & delivering clean water.
+Rotary supports dozens of projects around the World. - the most long lasting & ambitious is the project to eradicate polio.
+Cavaliers contribute to this and are owners of projects in Ghana & India supporting schools & delivering clean water.

 more- not our core business; but we have rattled buckets in aid of disasters; run tombolas at music events, organised car parking at shows,sold plants at (our own) community fair, run raffles, organised events such as Dragon Boats – & had fun!